Plan a Bass Fishing Vacation in Arkansas!

 Spring movements of largemouth bass in southern waters usually occur from February to April.
-Largemouth bass move from deep water to warmer shallows in the spring, several weeks before spawning begins.
+Largemouth bass move from deep water to warmer shallows in the spring, several weeks before the bass season of spawning begins.
 Males usually move first when water temperatures pass the 50 degree mark.
 Largemouth bass increase their feeding activity during this time known as the pre-spawn.
 Spawning occurs when the water temperature reaches 63 to 68 degrees, and the post-spawn period occurs after the water temperature hits the low 70s.

 Largemouth Bass Fishing Tips

 Primarily feeding on fish, insects and crayfish, largemouth bass are caught on a variety of natural and artificial baits such as plastic worms, spinnerbaits, crankbaits and surface lures.
 Good choices for natural bait are minnows, night crawlers and salamanders.

 Cover is important to the largemouth bass habitat.
 Fish for largemouth bass in rock piles, weed beds, submerged timber, brush and other objects that provide them shad and security.
 Places to catch largemouth bass - Arkansas River, Lake Ouachita, Lake Millwood, Greers Ferry Lake, Lake Conway, Bull Shoals Lake, Beaver Lake, Felsenthal, Lake Chicot, Lake Norfork, Horseshoe Lake, DeGray Lake, Lake Dardanelle, Lake Greeson, Lake Monticello, Table Rock Lake, White River, Lake Columbia, Lakes Dunn and Austell.